Slime Rancher (Series) Accessibility Report

-The game offers 3 difficulty levels (Adventure, Casual, and Rush), providing different level and type of challenge.
-You choose difficulty level when you start the game and it can not be changed unless you start over.
+The game offers 3 difficulty levels (Adventure, Casual, and Rush), providing different levels and types of challenges.
+You choose the difficulty level when you start the game and it can not be changed unless you start over.

-There are not clear objectives in the game, this is a game about exploration and experimentation.
+There are no clear objectives in the game, this is a game about exploration and experimentation.
 As you explore and progress you will be able to open up new parts of the map.
-You can zoom in and out on the map but there are no labels and no legend given, so it can be difficult to tell what the map is showing you other than terrain.
+You can zoom in and out on the map but there are no labels and no legend given, so it can be difficult to tell what the map is showing you other than the terrain (which means you can still use it to navigate).
 There is an Emergency Return option in the menu to teleport back to your ranch if you need it.

 Release Date: 14/10/2016